 Determining the most appropriate style guide for the team seems difficult.
 Usually, individual team members already have their own style of writing code (although this is more of sticking to certain principles, still) and usually do not want to change it.
 Software developers are conservatives and every change in the development process slows us down.
 Imagine that you have to change your handwriting every time you change a project.
 It's crazy, isn't it?
 But that doesn't mean there's no way to define and implement coding recommendations for your team.
 You just have to make the right argument on why a style guide is important.

-Why making a style guide?
+Why make a style guide?

 These are the necessary steps to get the code into production.
 If you haven't passed one step, forgotten something or a reviewer said it won't work like that, you'll see the sign "failed" — bad code doesn't get into production.
 The code review is one of the top and most complicated steps of the pyramid: you cannot automate the code review, and when you do, it will lead to automating the whole programming.
 Then programmers will no longer be needed either.
 The style guide is just one of the tools to build such a process.